Google Analytics tags

 Some parts are manufactured by multiple entities under differing conditions at times using different designs of varying quality/(durability).
 They are usually low value. low-tech, easy to manufacture higher volume parts.

 For example, the window switches in a 993/964 if manufactured in Germany or Eastern Europe are similar in design to the original factory-supplied part.
-The same part purchased under the URO brand and sourced out of China, although it looks identical, is an entirely different design internally and suffers functional problems that become apparent when attached in series to a second switch as is done for the passenger side widow with switches on each door.
+The same part purchased under the URO brand and now even the Porsche branded part manufactured in Taiwan, although they look very similar, are an entirely different design internally and suffers functionalproblems that become apparent when attached in series to a second switch as is done for the passenger side window with switches on each door.
 So, for small incidental parts be observant of the manufacturer as printed on the actual part and/or its country of origin unrelated to what branded box it came in.
 The original switches supplied with our cars typically last 15 years or more and for the DIY inclined can actually be repaired and stored in one of the car's door pockets for emergency use.

 As an experiment I recently researched where 993 Porsche branded verses manufacturer branded windshield glass comes from for a 993.